Solving the Dodger Dilemma

 The dodger and Bimini combo is a valuable option.
 Inshore and coastal cruisers often add extra support so they can leave Biminis rigged.
 Offshore sailors fold up or remove Biminis prior to encountering heavy weather.
 Integrating solar panels into the design can complicate breaking down the Bimini in severe weather.

 Bimini design is a challenge that engages a familiar refrain of crew comfort versus dynamics of sailing.
 On one hand, the lower the latitude, the more appreciated shade becomes.
 But sailing under cover can hamper sail trim and even raise more safety concerns because of the obstacle path presented by the support stanchions ands extra bows.
 Once again cockpit entry and exit is important, as is day or night usability along with design features that work in calm or chaotic seas.
-Is there room to drag a along a sail bag that resides in an aft locker?
-Quite often, the biggest design challenge lies determining the appropriate spacing between the end of the dodger and the leading edge of the Bimini.
+Is there room to drag along a sail bag that resides in an aft locker?
+Quite often, the biggest design challenge rests with determining the appropriate spacing between the end of the dodger and the leading edge of the Bimini.
 Sunlight abatement calls for a minimal gap while a sailor’s need for safe, near instantaneous sprints forward and aft demands a good-sized slot and clear access to the inboard side deck.

 When it comes to Biminis, sunlight blocking is a big deal.
 Many sailors assume that white is a cooler color, reflects light and doesn’t heat up as much as other colors.
 That’s true in some cases, especially when a white vinyl top layer is bonded to a dark conventional cloth underlayer.
 The first dodger installed aboard my sloop Wind Shadow was just such material and it reflected sunlight and was much more opaque that Sunbrella and WeatherMax.
 Unfortunately, the lower layer was a mold magnet in the tropics and the use of a dilute Clorox spray soon rotted the bottom layer that provided structural support to the vinyl top layer.
 Since then, I’ve been happy with dark blue Sunbrella and WeatherMax.